 Instead I’ve been sorting through all the seeds I got (swap or purchase) and finding out lots of info about the different ones I’ve acquired.

-I’ve got lots of different beans and I’m sharing them in my Bean There series of posts.
+I’ve got lots of different beans and I’m looking forward to growing and documenting them.
 I’ve just done a couple so far of varieties I’ve grown in the past but I will be adding more as gardening season progresses.

 These are the varieties of peas I’ll be planting this year.
 They all tend to look almost the same but they aren’t.
 I’ll be documenting the types, seeds, growth and harvests from these as the season goes on as well.